Your message has been sent.

 This 1967 was the car that really started it all for Jack Refenning.
 It was the car that enabled him to build a career around racing and modifying classic 911’s.
 So when Refenning had a chance to buy the car again and restore it to late 1970s Trans-Am appearances, he did just that, recreating the car he raced to an incredible 4th-in-class finish in his youth.
 The car is now equipped with a 2.5-liter twin plug engine, full roll cage, fire system and fuel cell for endurance racing.
 As for the 901 Shop, it is still in business today, and is now owned by Refenning’s son.

 This 1967 911 vintage racer was purchased in 2018 by the Classic Motors team.
-With CEO Nelson Calle in the driver’s seat and Sales Director Keith Ennis serving as Race Team Director, #27 is ready to hit the track once again!
+With CEO Nelson Calle in the driver’s seat, #27 is ready to hit the track once again!

 If you share our passion for custom 911’s, head over to STRAAT, our Porsche 911 restoration and customization business.
 Whether you want a classic 911 for the concours or the track, a daily driver or weekend escape, the team over at STRAAT won’t stop until they get you behind the wheel of your dream car.